 You move through the bunch, find your mate and resume your chat about current affairs.

 But sometimes it’s just one of those days.
 As you push on the pedals, something isn’t quite right.
 Is that disc rotor rubbing?
 Are your gears jumping?
 As your team car pulls alongside you, the problem is described with great technical detail, usually along the lines of: “My gears are f*cked”.

 We’ll pause our story here for just a moment.
 With more cogs on the rear wheels and the rather tight gap between a disc rotor and the brake pads, a substitute part will often be misaligned.

-Some teams appear to be working to address this with Deceuninck Quick-Step reportedly being given wheelsets from sponsor Roval with extra tight hub spacing tolerances in an effort to get their fleet of wheels absolutely identical.
+Some teams appear to be working to address this with Quick-Step Alpha Vinyl reportedly being given wheelsets from sponsor Roval with extra tight hub spacing tolerances in an effort to get their fleet of wheels absolutely identical.

 You ride the remainder of the race easily and a sprinter wins the stage.